Welcome to a huge list of psychological pricing strategies.

 By matching their deposits, you trigger two benefits.

-Second, you create an off-balance conversion between their money and their account value.
+Second, you create an off-balance conversion between their money and account value.
 Dreze and Nunes (2004) explain that payment mediums become more effective when consumers have trouble converting the values:

 “With increased exposure and experience, the conversion between two or more particular currencies can, in theory, become second nature.
 If this were the case, we would expect that combined-currency prices across the currencies lose their efficacy.” (pp. 72)